 What is Reverse delay?

-Regardless of the topic, the author has always written with both Filipino and non-Filipino audiences in mind.
-The vision from early on has been to contribute to discourses on Filipino culture online; to add to the growing number of Filipino voices on the wild world of the Internet.
+Regardless of the subject, the blog has always been written with both Filipino and non-Filipino audiences in mind.
+The grand vision now is to contribute hopefully-worthwhile writings to discourses on Filipino culture online; to add to the growing chorus of Filipino voices on the wilderness we call the Internet.

 Who writes here?

-I see my writing here as the continued practice of what I enjoyed thinking and learning about in university.
+I consider my writing here as the continued practice of what I enjoyed most during my undergraduate days at the university: thinking and learning and talking about mostly inconsequential stuff.
 That’s why it’s correspondingly serious—or maybe it’s just my personality.

 Why is the site named Reverse delay?

-It’s a phrase from the Taken by Cars song, This is Our City.
+It’s a phrase randomly lifted from the Taken by Cars song, This is Our City.

 Reverse delay, my day goes on reverse delay